Optogenetics: Applications

 The field of optogenetics has furthered the fundamental scientific understanding of how specific cell types contribute to the function of biological tissues such as neural circuits in vivo.
 On the clinical side, optogenetics-driven research has led to insights into restoring with light, Parkinson's disease and other neurological and psychiatric disorders such as autism, Schizophrenia, drug abuse, anxiety, and depression.
 An experimental treatment for blindness involves a channel rhodopsin expressed in ganglion cells, stimulated with light patterns from engineered goggles.

 Identification of particular neurons and networks

 Amygdala

 Optogenetic approaches have been used to map neural circuits in the amygdala that contribute to fear conditioning.
 One such example of a neural circuit is the connection made from the basolateral amygdala to the dorsal-medial prefrontal cortex where neuronal oscillations of 4 Hz have been observed in correlation to fear induced freezing behaviors in mice.
 Transgenic mice were introduced with channelrhodoposin-2 attached with a parvalbumin-Cre promoter that selectively infected interneurons located both in the basolateral amygdala and the dorsal-medial prefrontal cortex responsible for the 4 Hz oscillations.
 The interneurons were optically stimulated generating a freezing behavior and as a result provided evidence that these 4 Hz oscillations may be responsible for the basic fear response produced by the neuronal populations along the dorsal-medial prefrontal cortex and basolateral amygdala.

+Further optogenetic manipulations of the central amygdala (CeA) revealed the regions role in robust sensorimotor functions.
+Using mice models, in vivo calcium imaging revealed activation of neuronal populations expressing the transcription factor Isl1 at the onset of biting.
+Neuronal activity was directly proportional to the hardness of the object being bitten, suggesting the neurons' role in force modulation.
+Optogenetic activation of CeA^{Isl1} neurons reinforced and enhanced biting behaviors while inhibition impaired biting through reducing jaw-closing muscle activity.
+Furthermore, activation of CeA^{Isl1} projections to the parvocellular reticular formation (PCRt) and pedunculopontine tegmental nucleus (PPtg) resulted in increased biting frequency and duration, suggesting a link between motivational states and motor output.